 In several flashback scenes, we learn that Steve often defended Shaun (sometimes physically) when he was being made fun of, bullied or beaten.
 Shaun also got kicked out of school at least three times, likely due to other students and/or teachers not knowing how to handle his ASD.

-Shortly thereafter, while playing hide and seek with other children, Steve had a tragic and fatal accident when he fell off a train car that Shaun and Steve had climbed up on.
+Eventually, Shaun and Steve graduated to living in an abandoned school bus in or near Casper for a while.
+One day as they were playing hide and seek with other children, Steve had a tragic and fatal accident when he fell off a train car that Shaun and Steve had climbed up on.
 Shaun called Dr. Glassman for help, but Steve didn’t survive.

 Shaun stayed with Dr. Glassman the first night after Steve’s death, but was then handed off into foster care.